 T is the union of all of the explicit return types for a case function, then the implied type of the function is actually

 (T | None).

 The parameter types for different cases do not have to match, but each case of the same function must have the same number of parameters, and the parameters must have the same names in each case of the function.
 Also, different cases of the same function can have different return types; as mentioned above, the return types are combined as a union (along with None) to create the final type for the function.
-The type and name for each parameter must be specified somewhere in the combination of case functions, though not necessarily all in the same case (see the
+The type and name of each parameter must be specified somewhere in the combination of case functions, though not necessarily all in the same case (see the

-b paramters in the
+b parameters in the

 _fizz_buzz method below).